Preparing for Adulthood

 Preparation for adulthood for young people with SEND

-The section gives an overview of how the East Riding prepares young people with SEND for adulthood and also highlights data on a number of indicators regarding education and training outcomes for young people with SEND, in the East Riding of Yorkshire.
-The page is divided into different sections, some of which can be expanded or collapsed by clicking on the arrow buttons which start each section.
+This page gives an overview of how the East Riding prepares young people with SEND for adulthood and also highlights data on a number of indicators regarding education and training outcomes for young people with SEND, in the East Riding of Yorkshire.

-Preparation for adulthood for young people with SEND in the East Riding
+1. An overview of Preparation for Adulthood (for young people with SEND in the East Riding)

 Preparation for Adulthood (PFA) is an umbrella term used to support the transition from childhood to adulthood for children and young people with special educational needs and disabilities (SEND), and to support them achieve the best outcomes.
 The four areas of PFA are: